2 MATERIAL ACCOUNTING POLICIES

 Trade Receivable:

-A trade receivable is recognised if an amount of consideration that is unconditional (i.e., only the passage of time is required before payment of the consideration is due).
+A trade receivable is recognized if an amount of consideration that is unconditional (i.e., only the passage of time is required before payment of the consideration is due).

 Raw materials:

-Cost includes purchase price, (excluding those subsequently recoverable by the enterprise from the concerned revenue authorities),freight inwards and other expenditure incurred in bringing such inventories to their present location and condition.
+Cost includes purchase price, (excluding those subsequently recoverable by the enterprise from the concerned revenue authorities), freight inwards and other expenditure incurred in bringing such inventories to their present location and condition.
 Cost is determined on weighted average basis.
-Raw Materials are valued at lower of cost and net realisable value (NRV).
+Raw Materials are valued at lower of cost and net realizable value (NRV).

 Finished Goods: